Between What Is and What Could Be

 “What’s the only reason God passes a person over for promotion?”
 John Bevere boomed.
 “Pride.”

-Now, I can see how I’ve changed.
+Now, I can see change in myself.
 I’m less worried about how I appear to others.
 I’m less focused on what I deserve.
 I’m less restless, less concerned about how fast I am moving forward, or if I’m moving forward at all.
 I’m not perfect by any means, but I can see that I genuinely think about myself less.
 Wow.

 Seeing the humility I’ve developed, I feel deeply grateful.
 Because I know that I was incapable of changing myself.
 I tried.
 I failed.
 But God in His mercy brought me through the painful process I needed.